krgross/bma590-course-notes/docs/02-LikelihoodConfideceRegions.md

 <img src="02-LikelihoodConfideceRegions_files/figure-html/unnamed-chunk-9-1.png" width="672" />

+Notice that the profile likelihood is shallower than the slice likelihood.

 We can find a confidence region for $\theta$ using the upper contour sets of the profile likelihood, in just the same way as we did with the full likelihood.
 The code below computes a profile-based confidence interval for the attack rate $a$ in the tadpole data.